Why was the panel created?

 Who’s on the Panel?

-We have five voluntary members with support from one member of staff.
+We have seven voluntary members with support from one member of staff.
 Read our bio’s

 I used to be a member of FRSB – what will happen to our existing membership and logo?

 As part of the fundraising review that was carried out for England and Wales, the Fundraising Standards Board (FRSB) was closed, therefore your charity will no longer be a member and you should not be using the FRSB ‘tick’ logo.

 Scottish registered charities (charities that are registered with the Scottish Charity Regulator (OSCR) can sign up to the Fundraising Guarantee which shows members of the public that you’re committed to good fundraising practices.
 You can also apply to us for a logo to display on your correspondence.
 Apply here

 My charity wants to show it’s committed to good fundraising practice – how do we do this?

 Charities in Scotland are invited to sign up to the Fundraising Guarantee.
 This guarantee shows members of the public that your charity is committed to good fundraising practice.
 Apply here

 Is it mandatory for charities to sign up to the Fundraising Guarantee?

 No, charities don’t have to sign up but in doing so they will show donors, funders and members of the public that they are committed to good fundraising practice.